General-Meow/learning-es/README.md

 ```
 - Updating mappings - almost the same as create but you miss out the `mapping` property
 - You cannot change the type of a field once it has been created in the mapping
-  - The only exception to this is SOME field mappings can be changed/updated
+  - The only exception to this is SOME field mapping properties can be changed/updated
   - This is because you may already have documents indexed and analysed already and changing it will invalidate that and it may change the underlying datastore type e.g. from BKD to inverted index
 - You cannot remove a field mapping too
 - If need to make a change to the mapping that is not allowed, you will then need to use the Reindex API
+- If you simply want to change the name of a field or index, you can use aliases
+  - e.g. `"new_property_name": { "type": "alias", "path": "current_property_name" }` this would be an update in the mapping
 - Updates are appended and not replaced, this means you can just add the new field to the payload and it will be added to the existing mapping
 `curl -X PUT localhost:9200/<INDEX_NAME>/_mapping/`
 ```json